With 91 percent of business leaders considering hybrid cloud to be the ideal IT model, investments in it are skyrocketing.

-But while there is a shift towards cloud-first across key enterprise IT markets, the reality is that cloud isn’t always the answer for all businesses, and while Cisco predicts 94 percent of workloads will run in the cloud by 2021, many workloads aren’t ready for the cloud just yet or the economics still stack in the favour of on-premise.
+But while there is a shift towards cloud-first across key enterprise IT markets, the reality is that cloud isn’t always the answer for all businesses, and while Cisco predicts 94 percent of workloads will run in the cloud by 2021, many workloads aren’t ready for the cloud just yet or the economics still stack up in favour of on-premises.

 Because of this, application ecosystems are becoming increasingly more complex as they grow in size, scope, and exist across multiple mediums.

 Integrating and managing application workloads across private cloud, public cloud, and on-premise is the new norm – a ‘hybrid IT infrastructure’ approach – but can leave businesses contending with the challenge of not just dividing workloads between each of them, but also then being able to effectively connect a geographically-spread workforce to them.